A Tensor-EM Method for Large-Scale Latent Class Analysis with Binary Responses: Discussion

 \appendixpage

-In this appendices, the proof of Theorem 3 (clustering consistency) is presented in Appendix 1.
-In Appendix 2, more simulation results are provided to show the good performance of the proposed EM-tensor method.
+In this supplementary material, the proof of Theorem 3 (clustering consistency) is presented in Appendix 1.
+Then Corollary 2 (consistency of item parameters) is proved in Appendix 2.
+In Appendix 3, more simulation results are provided to show the good performance of the proposed EM-tensor method.